Who runs SE23.life?

 Where’s all the political chat hiding?

-On SE23.life we have groups which you can opt into to see in-depth conversations on the subjects that interest you - from politics to cycling.
+On SE23.life we have special discussion groups which you can opt into to see in-depth conversations on the subjects that interest you - from politics to cycling.

 How do I…

 Where is the forum based, and what software does it use?

 SE23.life is hosted in a datacentre in York, and was built using the open-source Discourse platform.